-Shelly returned to her apartment from the hospital and leafed through mail.
+Later that night, Shelly returned to her apartment from the hospital and leafed through mail.
 After tossing the junk mail into the recycle bin, she went to her bedroom.
 Above her desk, there was a Dr. Seuss’ world globe with its oceans painted a dark blue, a childhood gift from her South Dakota grandmother.
 Thick black lines neatly divided countries depicted in bright colors.

 “‘Oh the Places You’ll Go,’ George,” she said softly.

 She called home and gave her mother the latest news.
 “Dr. Garcia has to leave.
 These kids, George, Charlie and Michaela, it’s so sad, they’re growing up with little guidance.”

 “They’re fortunate to have good people like you around,” her mother said.